Skip to main content

 Arrows

-All arrows use Sui Blue 500 as the stroke color.
+Sui Blue 500 (#298DFF) is the recommended stroke color for all arrows.
+Any on-palette color that maintains sufficient contrast is also acceptable; off-palette colors are not permitted.
 The table below defines the 3 arrow styles and their C4 relationship types.

 Arrow styleC4 relationship typeWhen to use